nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/bulk-action-framework.md

 </extension>
 ```

-If your action have some parameters, you can also validate them by adding a validation class to the action contribution:
+If your action has some parameters, you can also validate them by adding a validation class to the action contribution:

 ```xml
 <action name="myAction" validationClass="org.nuxeo.myValidationClass"/>
 ```

 It is possible to add several options to the stream processor to tune the way the documents are processed.
-Please visit [nuxeo-runtime-stream README](https://github.com/nuxeo/nuxeo/blob/master/modules/runtime/nuxeo-runtime-stream/README.md) for more information.
+Please visit the related [README](https://github.com/nuxeo/nuxeo/blob/master/modules/runtime/nuxeo-runtime-stream/README.md) for more information.

-#### Create the stream processor
+#### Create the Stream Processor

 Create a Java Class to declare a standard Stream processor.
 You should have a topology.
-It is possible to have as many computations as needed, but, the progress of our process must be reported to status stream.
+It is possible to have as many computations as needed, but the progress of our process must be reported to status stream.

 ```java
 public class MyActionProcessor implements StreamProcessorTopology {